-I have the pleasure and challenge of working with educational sign language interpreters around the country.
-Pleasure because I generally find these interpreters extremely committed to the best interests of students.
-Challenge because I generally find them frustrated by their work settings.
-Their experiences resonate with Gina Olivia’s post, Sign Language Interpreters in Mainstream Classrooms: Heartbroken and Gagged,” that identifies that interpreters often witness the tragedy of ineffective education for deaf students, and yet feel impotent to create change.
+I have the pleasure and challenge of working with educational sign language interpreters around the country: pleasure because I generally find these interpreters extremely committed to the best interests of students, challenge because I generally find them frustrated by their work settings.
+Their experiences resonate with Gina Olivia’s post, Sign Language Interpreters in Mainstream Classrooms: Heartbroken and Gagged, which identifies that interpreters often witness the tragedy of ineffective education for deaf students, yet feel impotent to create change.

-While there are plenty of things with Deaf education in need of fixing, our challenge as interpreters is to recognize what indeed we do have power over and use that as our classroom leverage to make a difference.
+While there are plenty of issues in need of fixing related to Deaf education, our challenge as interpreters is to recognize what indeed we do have power over and use that as our classroom leverage to make a difference.

-To do this, we need to step out of the shadow of invisibility and realize that when we are at our best, we bring our full sense of humanity to the work.
-Included in that is a Deaf-heart, as described by Betty Colonomos in, Sign Language Interpreters and the Quest for a Deaf Heart.
-I think of this as a commitment to bringing the concerns and values of the larger Deaf community into mainstream settings.
+To do this, we need to step out of the shadow of invisibility and realize that, when we are at our best, we bring our full sense of humanity to the work.
+Part of that humanity is a Deaf heart, as described by Betty Colonomos in Sign Language Interpreters and the Quest for a Deaf Heart.
+I think of Deaf heart as a commitment to bringing the concerns and values of the larger Deaf community into mainstream settings.

 From Machine to Human Being

 My introduction to the Deaf community and interpreting came in 1988.
-At my summer job when I was 18, I encountered Deaf people, sign language and interpreters for the first time.
-This was after the Deaf President Now movement at Gallaudet and the Deaf people who I met felt empowered to act to change their world.
+At my summer job, when I was 18, I encountered Deaf people, sign language, and interpreters for the first time.
+This was after the Deaf President Now movement at Gallaudet and the Deaf people I met felt empowered to act to change their world.

 The message I heard about interpreters was exactly the opposite.
 Interpreters, when they were functioning at their best, were invisible.
 The “conduit” model reigned supreme.
 I remember seeing a t-shirt that boasted: “Interpreting: Just talk, it happens,” as if interpreters were some type of automaton.